 14. Time span for completion of the Course:

-Student has to complete LL.B Degree Course within Five years from the year of admission (that is Three years Course period + Two years extra= Five years)
+Student has to complete LL.B Degree Course within Five years from the year of admission (that is Three years Course period + Two years extra= Five years) as per UGC regulations.

-15. Model question paper:
+15. Course Structure: